14th Division (Imperial Japanese Army)

 The 14th Division (第14師団, Dai Jūyon Shidan) was an infantry division in the Imperial Japanese Army.
 Its tsūshōgō code name was the Shining Division (照兵団, Teru Heidan), and its military symbol was 14D.
 The 14th Division was one of four new infantry divisions raised by the Imperial Japanese Army (IJA) in the closing stages of the Russo-Japanese War, after it turned out that the entire IJA was committed to combat in Manchuria, leaving not a single division to guard the Japanese home islands from attack.

 The 14th Division was initially established in Kokura (present-day Kitakyushu, Fukuoka) under the command of Lieutenant General Tsuchiya Mitsuharu, with men recruited from Osaka, Zentsūji, Kagawa, Hiroshima and Kumamoto.

 Action

 Russo-Japanese War

-It was the only one of the four emergency divisions raised that was considered combat-ready (albeit still severely understrength) prior to the end of the war.
+It was the only one of the four emergency divisions raised that was considered combat-ready (albeit still severely understrength) prior to the end of the war, on 5 September 1905.
 It was dispatched to the front in August 1905, where it joined General Nogi Maresuke's IJA Third Army.
 However, it arrived too late to see any combat, and was assigned policing duties in the Japanese-occupied Liaodong Peninsula and along the South Manchurian Railway in August 1905.
 It was replaced by the 10th division in 1906, and was withdrawn to Himeji, Hyōgo.